 “If a person is rescued before the brain runs out of oxygen, then the small amount of water in the lungs is absorbed and causes no problems.
 Or, it can cause excessive coughing that gets better or worse over the next few hours.
 The treatment is the same, regardless of whether small amounts of water (wet) are present or not (dry),” Dr. Groen says.

 She says the cases of dry drowning reported by the media in the past few years were not due to drowning, but rather, other medical issues.
 Children do not show any symptoms for multiple hours or days and then just die from dry drowning.

-“There was a reported death last year, but the child was found to have a heart infection, and the death wasn’t related at all to the fact he was swimming.
-The child that died this year from a reported dry drowning was actually suffering from aspiration pneumonia, because she had water blown into her lungs while playing in the pool.
+“There was a reported death in 2017, but the child was found to have a heart infection, and the death wasn’t related at all to the fact he was swimming.
+The child that died in 2018 from a reported dry drowning was actually suffering from aspiration pneumonia, because she had water blown into her lungs while playing in the pool.
 Two days later, the fluid developed an infection,” Dr. Groen says.

 Dispelling Myths About Drowning Symptoms

 “While there is a lot of concern for dry drowning, remember, to have a drowning event the child has to go underwater or be immersed in water.
 So, their face must be in water or they have to go under water.
 That’s when you can be concerned.
 You do not need to worry if a child swallows some water or plays in water.
 You don’t drown by that,” Dr. Groen says.

 - Fatigue.
 Children are usually tired after swimming.
 If there has been no drowning event, and the child didn’t go underwater, they are simply worn out from a lot of exercise.